A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Reanalysis: Results

-For the remainder of the paper, we no longer confine to footnotes discussions and citations of data unavailable at the time of the FDA's benefit-risk analysis of mRNA-1273.
+At this point, we discontinue confining to footnotes discussions and citations of data unavailable at the time of the FDA's benefit-risk analysis of mRNA-1273.

-We illustrate how comorbidities may impact a benefit-risk assessment, focusing on obesity because evidence suggests that Body Mass Index (BMI) is the single most potent modifier of COVID-19 risk for those under 60 years old \cite{Tartof,Nagy}.
-According to the CDC \cite{CDCobesity}, “Having obesity [BMI $\ge 30$] may triple the risk of hospitalization due to a COVID-19 infection.”
-This is consistent with a finding that hospitalization risk for the obese is 3.2 times that for the non-obese for an adolescent study population (ages 12--17) \cite[Table IV]{Campbell}.
-Gao et al.\ \cite{Gao} provide additional support for this CDC estimate based on a cohort study of 6,910,695 residents of England (data from the period 1/24/20 -- 4/30/20).
-Gao et al.\ found that for those 20--39 years old COVID hospitalization risk is minimized when BMI $\approx 23$ and that for $23 \le \text{BMI} \le 44$ risk is multiplied by a factor of approximately 1.09 (1.08, 1.10) for each unit increase in BMI.
-Gao et al.\ ``found no difference in effect estimates by sex'' \cite[Figure 2]{Gao}.
-Applying Gao's model (see Appendix 5 of Supplement 2), we obtain the following:
+The FDA acknowledges, ``The health condition of individuals may remarkably impact the B-R profile and its evaluation'' \cite[Section~4]{Yogurtcu}.
+Comorbidities such as obesity may triple COVID-hospitalization risk \cite{CDCobesity}.
+Our model can produce a benefit--risk analysis based on comorbidity status by appropriately adjusting its infection-hospitalization-rate input $H_r$.
+We illustrate the process in Appendix S3 of Supplement S1, focusing on obesity because evidence suggests that Body Mass Index (BMI) is the single most potent modifier of COVID-19 risk for those under 60 years old \cite{Tartof,Nagy}.
+We use an assessment of COVID-hospitalization risk based on BMI that finds risk is minimized when BMI $\approx 23$ and that for $23 \le \text{BMI} \le 44$ risk is multiplied by a factor of approximately 1.09 (1.08, 1.10) for each unit increase in BMI~\cite{Gao}.
+The results of our modeling appear in Table~\ref{Hriskratio3} below.

-Assuming that for 18--25-year-old males obesity triples COVID-hospitalization risk and that 20.7\% of this population is obese \cite{CDCOM}, we find not being obese drops baseline COVID hospitalization risk $H_r =0.0014 $ to approximately $0.71\cdot H_r$ (see Appendix 5 of Supplement 2).
-We assume this same factor determines the drop in hospitalization risk for unvaccinated males 18--25 with prior infection (IHR $= 0.71\cdot H_r\cdot (1- E_{pi})(1-HRR_{pi})$).

-We assume that not being obese for an otherwise typical {\it vaccinated} 18--25-year-old male decreases IHR by a greater amount: IHR $= 0.36\cdot H_r(1-E_v)(1-HRR_v)$ based on case-hospitalization rates computed from the raw data of Supplementary Table A2 of \cite{Simard}.

-We provide in Table~\ref{Hriskratio3} below a COVID hospitalization benefit-risk analysis derived from Gao et al.'s BMI-based model \cite{Gao} described above.
-We assume that the BMI range 23--24 for 18--25-year-old males provides minimum COVID-hospitalization risk, which we estimate by multiplying the hospitalization risks appearing in column 2 of Tables~\ref{Hriskratio1} and \ref{Hriskratio2} by the factor 0.71 and those in column 3 by the factor of 0.36.
-For a BMI-based hazard ratio HR from Table~\ref{GHRM}, we compute the corresponding effect on the hospitalization risks in column 2 of Tables~\ref{Hriskratio1} and \ref{Hriskratio2} via the factor $\text{HR}\cdot 0.71$ and for those in column 3 via the factor $ \text{HR}\cdot 0.36$.